 You can create an XML sitemap file here.

 All the biggest search engines make use of the same XML-based protocol.
-So this shows that having an XML Sitemap will let Google, Yahoo, Microsoft’s Bing (MSN), and Ask have up-to-date information any time you upload a new map file to your server.
+So this shows that having a Sitemap will let Google, Yahoo, Microsoft’s Bing (MSN), and Ask have up-to-date information any time you upload a new map file to your server.